 The post Shared Training appeared first on UKRN: the UK Regulators Network.

-]]>The post Cost of Living Working Group – Joint Letter on Debt Collections appeared first on UKRN: the UK Regulators Network.
+Cost of Living Working Group – Joint letter on Debt Collection

 As part of Debt Awareness Week 2024, we publish a joint letter setting out the consumer outcomes that the four regulators expect to see firms delivering, in response to identified consumer harms.
 They have each set out rules, guidance and best practice relevant to delivering these outcomes in an annex at the end of this letter.